mysticetus-inc/dotcom/site/content/industry/pso-provider/_index.md

 {{< components/feature-highlight
 	title="Standardized Data Collection"
 	subTitle="Increase accuracy through your defined data collection model" text="Observers consistently collect data to your defined standard.
 Vessel and animal locations are instantly mapped, displayed and shared across connected computers around the world.
-Accurate sighting data validated at time of entry.
+Accurate sighting data is validated at time of entry.
 Mistakes are fixed on the water, not in the office.
-Common failure points are eliminated: degrees/minutes/seconds or degrees/minutes?
-How is bearing to the sighting recorded, again?
-Mysticetus simply removes these questions from the table and automatically records all the basics: date, time, distances and locations.
+Mysticetus automatically records all the basics: date, time, distances and locations.
 Mysticetus doesn't allow your PSOs to do it the wrong way." image="mysticetus-data-collection.png"
 >}}